 Step 2: Check search visibility and brand results

-Search is often the first outside proof layer.
+Search often provides the first outside proof layer.

 Run the obvious checks:

 Google's Search Essentials are still the technical baseline: pages need to be accessible, useful, and not blocked from crawling or indexing.
-Google's SEO Starter Guide is also a useful sanity check for teams that want the basics before getting fancy.
+Google's SEO Starter Guide is a useful sanity check for teams that need to master the fundamentals.

-The point is not to chase every keyword.
-The point is to make sure the brand is legible when someone goes looking.
+The goal isn't to chase every keyword.
+It's to ensure the brand is legible when someone actually goes looking for it.

 Weak search visibility often looks like this: